inet-framework/inet/tests/speed/README.txt

 10. Configure OMNeT++ Features

-Disable Qtenv, Tkenv, Osg, OsgEarth, and other unnecessary optional OMNeT++ features.
+Disable Qtenv, Tkenv, Osg, OsgEarth, Parsim and other unnecessary optional OMNeT++ features.
 Some of these features link with several additional libraries that may affect performance.
 For example, linking with pthread library might decrease the performance of std::shared_ptr by using locking to provide atomic operations